CJ42/All-About-Solidity/Blocks-Txs.md

 **Note:** according to the Solidity documentation, the values of all members of `msg`, including `msg.sender` and `msg.value` can change for every external function call.
 This includes calls to library functions.

+Messages to non-existing contracts are more expensive and thus the execution might run into an Out-of-Gas error.
+A workaround for this problem is to first send Wei (1 for example) to each of the contracts before you use them in your actual contracts.
+This is not an issue on the main or test net.

 ---

 ## Transactions Properties